joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 ### Configuring Strictness
-Laravel offers several methods that allow you to configure Elegant's behavior and "strictness" in a variety of situations.
+Elegant provides configuration options to control its behavior and strictness across different scenarios.

-First, the `lazyLoading` configuration option indicates if lazy loading should be enabled.
-For example, you may wish to only disable lazy loading in non-production environments so that your production environment will continue to function normally even if a lazy loaded relationship is accidentally present in production code.
-Typically, this option can be configured in `elegant.config.js`.
+The `lazyLoading` option determines whether lazy loading is enabled.
+This is particularly useful for development environments—you can disable lazy loading during development to catch relationship loading issues early, while keeping it enabled in production to maintain normal operation even if lazy-loaded relationships slip through.
+Configure this setting in your `elegant.config.js` file.

-Also, you may instruct Elegant to throw an exception when attempting to fill an unfillable attribute by configuring `strictAttributes`.
-This can help prevent unexpected errors during local development when attempting to set an attribute that has not been added to the model's fillable array:
+The `strictAttributes` option makes Elegant throw an exception when you attempt to populate a non-fillable attribute.
+Enabling this during local development helps catch errors early when you try to set attributes that haven't been added to the model's fillable array:
 ```javascript
 export default {
   default: 'mysql',